-In 2008, the Iowa Legislature enacted "The Healthy Kids Act," requiring that all students in grades 6 - 12 engage in physical activity for a minimum of 120 minutes per week in which there are at least five days of school.
-The law also requires that we monitor how students fulfill this requirement.
-6th grade students will get 90 minutes of exercise per week all year in Physical Education class.
+In 2008, the Iowa Legislature enacted "The Healthy Kids Act," requiring that all students in grades 6-12 engage in physical activity for a minimum of 120 minutes per week in which there are at least five days of school.
+The law also requires that we monitor how students fulfill this requirement. $6^{th}$ grade students will get 90 minutes of exercise per week all year in Physical Education class.
 7-12 students will get 400 minutes per week in the term that they have P.E.
 We will have to account for the 120 minutes per week during the three terms they do not have P.E. classes.

-will get 400 minutes per week in minutes per week during the three •
+will get 400 minutes per week ir minutes per week during the three We will have to account for the 120 lasses.

-Please fill out the items below, sig If you have any question rdian), and return to the school by
+Please fill out the items below, s If you have any quest ardian), and return to the school by

-Name of Student: Grade: Grade:
+Name of Student: of Student: Grade:

-School activities that student will be involved in during the 20 20 school year:
+School activities that student will ll be involved in during the 20 20 school year:

 Football Volleyball Golf

 Bowling Basketball Track and Field

 Swimming Baseball Softball

 Cheerleading Dance team Other:

-2020 school year, include per week: (E.g.: I attend private d a description of the activities an lance lessons 2x/week for total of dent will be involved in during the d estimated time student participates of 100 minutes, plus I will walk two weight training 3x per week for a
+2020 school year, include per week: (E.g.: I attend private e a description of the activities at dance lessons 2x/week for total udent will be involved in during the nd estimated time student participates of 100 minutes, plus I will walk two I weight training 3x per week for a

-Signature of Student Date Sign ned:
+Signature of Student

 Signature of Parent/Guardian:

-Signature of Building Principal
+Signature of Building Principal: